GitJuski/Linux-servers/h6-GJ(In progress).md

 ![87](Screenshots/6/87.png)

-so I opened the Django documentation (Django s.a) and found out that the timezone can be written like this 'Europe/Helsinki'.
+so, I opened the Django documentation (Django s.a) and found out that the timezone can be written like this 'Europe/Helsinki'.
 I opened the settings once more and changed the value to match that.

 ![88](Screenshots/6/88.png)

 I restarted Apache and checked the site.
 There it was, the time was corrected.

 ![89](Screenshots/6/89.png)

+I was done at 11:51 AM.

 # References